 - change/cash for bus fare, laundry, etc

-- outdoor gear and equipment (climbing gear, ski/snowboard gear, paddling gear…if needed)
+- outdoor gear and equipment (rain boots, climbing gear, ski/snowboard gear, paddling gear…if needed)

 - books for fall semester (take a trip to the school bookstore with your student and buy his first round of books…but make sure he’s with you to see how much they cost!)